lokidokicoki/lokidokicoki.github.io/_geography/hyluria.md

 continent: spin
 ---

-Hyluria - taken from "A traveller's diary by Grundel Hammerkin"
+The Hylurian Empire - taken from "A traveller's diary by Grundel Hammerkin"

 ![Hyluria](/assets/Hylurian-empire.JPG)